- When the printer is grabbing multiple sheets, it's often hardware issue to blame.

 - Right-click your printer and choose See what’s printing from the menu.

-- Now go to the Printer > Cancel All Documents.
+- Now click on the Printer menu, and select Cancel All Documents.

-Printing problems can be quite annoying, and if your printer pulls too many pages, the issue is usually related to your hardware.
-However, we hope that you’ll manage to fix this problem using one of our solutions.
+Printing problems can be quite annoying, and if your printer is grabbing multiple sheets, the issue is usually related to your hardware.